ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * C MUST delete every stored access token such that C obtained the first access token of the same series through an access token response specifying AUTH\_CRED\_RS, e.g., in the 'rs_cnf' parameter (see {{as-c}}).

-* C MUST delete every stored access token that C specified (by value or be reference) during an EDHOC session that used AUTH\_CRED\_RS and successfully completed.
+* C MUST delete every stored access token that C specified (by value or by reference) during an EDHOC session that used AUTH\_CRED\_RS and successfully completed.

 * RS and C MUST abort and purge all the EDHOC sessions that used AUTH\_CRED\_RS and successfully completed, as well as the OSCORE Security Context derived from those sessions (see {{discard-context}}).